TV Jargons

 Auto-conform The process of making an edited master using an EDL or edit list from the off-line edit.

-Background Setting behind scene
+Background Setting behind

 Back-light Light from behind.
 The main function of the back light is to separate the individual subjects from the background and give them depth and dimension - eg to separate the interviewee, visually, from the background.